Medical Tourism Market

 -

-In October 2025, the global Medical Tourism Market was valued at approximately USD 48.53 billion and is projected to reach USD 186.27 billion by 2034, driven by rising healthcare costs in developed nations, long procedure wait times, and advancements in international patient care.
+In October 2025, Medical Tourism Market was valued at approximately USD 48.53 billion and is projected to reach USD 186.27 billion by 2034, driven by rising healthcare costs in developed nations, long procedure wait times, and advancements in international patient care.

 -